sfigg/commercialization-public/customize/enterprise/create-a-kiosk-image.md

 A single-use device is easy to set up in Windows 10 for desktop editions (Pro, Enterprise, and Education).
 There are a few different methods you can choose from to set up single-function kiosk devices, such as restaurant menus or displays at trade shows:

 1. Use the [Windows Configuration Designer method](#windows-cd) to configure a kiosk device running either a single Universal Windows app (Windows 10 Enterprise, Education, and Pro) or a single Classic Windows application (Windows 10 Enterprise or Education only).
-1. You can also use the **Provision kiosk devices** wizard in Windows Configuration Designer to [configure a kiosk that runs multiple applications](#multi-app-kiosk).
+1. In Windows 10, version 1709, you can also use the Provision kiosk devices wizard in Windows Configuration Designer to [configure a kiosk that runs multiple applications](#multi-app-kiosk).
 1. For a kiosk device to run a single Universal Windows Platform (UWP) app, use the [Assigned access method](#assigned-access).
 1. For a kiosk device (Windows 10 Enterprise or Education) to run a single Classic Windows application, use the [Shell Launcher method](#shell-launcher) to set a custom user interface as the shell.